powwr/jaffle-shop/TECH_EXERCISE_CHALLENGES.md

    - Move `stg_orders_deduplicated` (from Challenge 1.1) to the `silver` folder (rename/refactor as needed to fit the layer, e.g., `silver_orders`).
    - Verify it inherits the `silver` tag automatically by running `dbt run --select tag:silver`.
    - Move the marts models to the `gold` folder.
-   - Verify they inherits the `gold` tag automatically by running `dbt run --select tag:gold`.
+   - Verify they inherit the `gold` tag automatically by running `dbt run --select tag:gold`.

 **Expected Output:**
 - Updated `dbt_project.yml` with folder-level tag configuration